 . . .
 An excellent book full of good, yet not too difficult tunes.

 For CD backing tracks and optional piano accompaniment see Next Titles.

-The widespread popularity of Winners Galore for Trombone can be attributed to many factors.
+The widespread popularity of Winners Galore for Treble Brass instruments can be attributed to many factors.
 Most importantly, young players and teachers alike appreciate that each title has been carefully arranged to suit the particular range, technique and characteristics of the instrument.
 They find the bumper collection of over seventy ever-popular tunes drawn from a wide variety of musical styles guaranteed to whet the appetites of players and audiences alike.
 There is something for players of all ages to dip into and enjoy.

 Peter Lawrance had lessons with James Brown at the Royal Academy of Music after which he attended Liverpool and Reading Universities, studying composition with Hugh Wood and the horn with James Eastham.
 He then followed an extensive career in playing and teaching, including working as head of an instrumental teaching service and as an examiner for the Guildhall School of Music.

 His educational music and compositions for brass, wind and orchestra have been widely published and performed.